itsviennaregion/automaps/docs/user_guide/installation.md

 !!! warning

     Only tested on Ubuntu 20.04!
+Installation on Windows is experimental.

 # Requirements
 autoMaps requires a recent version of [Python](https://www.python.org/), the Python